Hawker centre: Singapore

 As of 2016, two Singaporean food stalls, both located in hawker centres, became the first street food vendors to be awarded a Michelin Star for excellence in eating.
 The two stalls are Hong Kong Soya Sauce Chicken Rice and Noodle and Hill Street Tai Hwa Pork Noodle.
 Hawker Chan later lost its star in 2021, so only one hawker in Singapore has a Michelin Star as of 2025.
 As of 2019, more than 40 hawker stalls were awarded Michelin Star and Bib Gourmand in Singapore.
 In 2023, they already constituted the majority of the list.

+In July 2018, a woman made the highest successful bid of $10,028 for a stall at Chomp Chomp Food Centre.
+However, on 21 August, the woman decided to end the tenancy agreement on the same day she signed it.
+The NEA confirmed that the bid was the highest successful bid received, and that it was an outlier.

 In 2019, Singapore submitted its nomination to inscribe its hawker culture on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.
-Inscription was announced on 16 December 2020, when UNESCO described the hawker centre as "‘community dining rooms’ where people from diverse backgrounds gather and share the experience of dining over breakfast, lunch and dinner."
+Inscription was announced on 16 December 2020, when UNESCO described the hawker centre as "'community dining rooms' where people from diverse backgrounds gather and share the experience of dining over breakfast, lunch and dinner."

+From September 2019, rentals for stalls in new hawker centres are staggered with stallholders paying 80 per cent of the stall's rental in the first year, and 90 per cent in the second year before paying the full rental onwards.

-With effect from 1 September 2021, it is an offence to leave behind food trays, crockery, used tissues, wet wipes, drink straws, food wrappers, drink cans, plastic water bottles, food remnants and any other litter at hawker centres.
-First-time offenders will be issued a written warning.
-Second-time offenders will face a composition fine of SGD$300 and subsequent offenders may face court fines under the Environmental Public Health Act.
+Since 1 September 2021, it has been illegal to leave behind food trays, crockery, used tissues, wet wipes, drink straws, food wrappers, drink cans, plastic water bottles, food remnants and any other litter at hawker centres under Singapore's Environmental Public Health Act with this law being extended to food courts and coffeeshops from 1 January 2022.
+Prior to 1 June 2023, first time offenders were merely advised to clean up after themselves.
+Since 1 June 2023, first-time offenders will be issued an immediate written warning, second-time offenders will face a composition fine of SGD$300 and subsequent offenders may face court fines under Singapore's Environmental Public Health Act.

+In 2024, a stall at Marine Parade Cental reportedly received the highest bid of S$10,680 but was withdrawn.
+The second highest bid of S$10,158 was successful.
+NEA did not confirm the bid was the highest successful bid.

+Socially-conscious enterprise hawker centres

+In 2015, the NEA started appointing socially-conscious operators to manage socially-conscious enterprise hawker centres (SEHC) but are commonly called social enterprise hawker centres.
+SEHC operators need to have a social mission with social objectives for the community.
+In 2018, Senior Minister of State for Environment and Water Resources Amy Khor had to clarify the terms during Parliament.
+As of 2018, there were five operators managing seven SEHC out of 114 hawker centres.